Beeston Junction–Hunslet Goods railway: History

 In the last two decades of the nineteenth century, Hunslet had become a thriving manufacturing suburb of Leeds.
 Influential local business people proposed a railway branch serving the district, and in 1892 they approached the Great Northern Railway to see if the GNR would build a line.
 The GNR was favourably disposed to the idea, but the issue became complicated.
-The East and West Yorkshire Union Railway, an independent colliery line in the Rothwell area, was negotiating with the GNR at the time with a view to selling its concern to the GNR.
+The East and West Yorkshire Union Railways, an independent colliery line in the Rothwell area, was negotiating with the GNR at the time with a view to selling its concern to the GNR.
 The GNR was sceptical, unwilling to pay the price demanded by the E&WYUR.
 Possibly as a tactical ploy, the E&WYUR said it would build its own branch from its own network to Hunslet.

 The discussions between the E&WYUR and the GNR broke down, and the smaller company did not proceed with its Hunslet branch.
 The field was clear for the GNR and the local promoters.
 Carter and Ramsden among the promoters sent the GNR firm details of their proposal in December 1892, a parliamentary bill having been prepared; the line would leave the GNR at Beeston.

 The Hunslet Railway Act 1893 (56 & 57 Vict. c. cli) passed in Parliament on 27 July 1893, and the Hunslet Railway was authorised, with share capital of £360,000.
 In December 1893 the GNR agreed to construct the line, and to deposit a bill in the next session to absorb the company.
 The Great Northern Railway Act 1894 (57 & 58 Vict. c. lxxv) passed, receiving royal assent on 3 July 1894.
 The route would cross the Aire and Calder Navigation.
 There were proposals to widen and deepen the canal so as to bring ships into Leeds, and a swing bridge over the navigation was provided for the purpose.

 The GNR delayed construction, as it was in some financial difficulty at the time.
 During the period of dormancy, the North Eastern Railway announced in May 1896 that it proposed to build a Hunslet branch, approaching Hunslet from the north.
 The GNR and the NER investigated whether costs savings could be made by co-operation, but these could only be in the terminal area as the two railways would approach from different alignments.
 The GNR secured an act of Parliament giving authority for an extension of time for the construction on 3 June 1897.

 The line was opened for goods traffic on 3 July 1899; it never carried a passenger service.
 It was 4 1/2 miles long, and it crossed the old Middleton Railway with a junction called Parkside.
 The Aire and Calder bridge had three large spans, of which the central span swung.
 There were exchange sidings with the NER branch from Neville Hill, which had been built in the meantime since the Hunslet Railway's own act, but there was no through running connection.